-Yet, reviewing the nursing literature has found no studies exploring this concept among nursing students in Israel and only a few studies that have explored this concept among nurses and nursing students worldwide.

-Riley and Beal (2010) in their qualitative study among nurses in the USA, explored nurses’ views regarding the use of their professional knowledge in public services, outside their workplace.
-Findings indicated nurses perceived public services as part of their professional role as nurses, including clinical services, advocating social justice, and providing knowledge consultation to society.
-Similarly, a study conducted among nurses in Iranian hospitals (Faseleh-Jahromi, et al., 2014), found that Iranian nurses’ viewed social responsibility generally similar to what has been introduced earlier in the literature.
-Participants described socially responsible nurses as providing therapeutic services, professional consultation, health education, advocacy, and being a health representative for their communities, although the authors state that Iran nurses have little official and professional status in providing service to the community outside of the workplace.
+However, careful review of the nursing literature finds no studies exploring this concept among nursing students in Israel and only a few studies that have done so in the context of nurses and nursing students worldwide.
+In their qualitative study among nurses in the USA, Riley and Beal (2010) explored nurses’ views regarding the use of their professional knowledge in public services (that is, outside their workplace).
+The findings indicated that nurses perceive public services as part of their professional role as nurses, including offering clinical services, advocating social justice, and providing knowledge consultation to society.
+A study conducted among nurses in Iranian hospitals (Faseleh-Jahromi et al., 2014) found that Iranian nurses viewed social responsibility in ways that are generally familiar from the literature.
+The participants described socially responsible nurses as providing therapeutic services, professional consultation, health education, and advocacy, and as being health representatives for their communities.
+However, the authors note that nurses in Iran have little official or professional status in providing service to the community outside of the workplace.

-Among nursing students, this subject has been explored recently in association with the outbreak of the COVID-19 pandemic.
-A study conducted in Spain and explored nursing students’ perceptions as they volunteered during the early stages of the outbreak, indicated students acted out of social responsibility and professional pride.
-They perceived their voluntary work in hospitals during the pandemic, as a personal and professional challenge, and felt responsible due to their status as nursing students considering it an ethical and moral duty (Rodríguez-Almagro et al., 2021).
+Among nursing students, this subject has been explored recently in the context of the COVID-19 pandemic.
+A study conducted in Spain investigated the perceptions of nursing students as they volunteered during the early stages of the outbreak.
+The results indicated that the students were acting out of social responsibility and professional pride.
+They perceived their voluntary work in hospitals during the pandemic as a personal and professional challenge; they felt socially responsible, and considered their work to be an ethical and moral duty due to their status as nursing students (Rodríguez-Almagro et al., 2021).

 Health activism

-According to the American Nurses Association (2015) Activism encompasses the nurse's responsibility to promote social justice, work to improve health outcomes across diverse populations, and contribute to nursing knowledge and practice standards (American Nurses Association, 2015, p. v.).
-A recent scoping review aimed at assessing this term within nursing practice has offered a more extensive definition emphasizing the active part of the nurse: ‘’Purposeful action utilized to create impactful change at the individual to societal level to address a moral injustice or health goal, often involving health policy and system change’’ (Mundie & Donelle, 2022, p.3610).
-It is demonstrated by activities such as: petitioning, protests, marches, publicity campaigns and legal action, as well as educating communities, nurses, and patients individually or as members of coalitions in order to stimulate a dialogue on health and social issues (Laverack, 2013; Mundie & Donelle, 2022).
+According to the American Nurses Association (2015), activism encompasses the nurse’s responsibility to promote social justice, work to improve health outcomes across diverse populations, and contribute to nursing knowledge and practice standards (American Nurses Association, 2015, p. v.).
+A recent scoping review aimed at assessing this term within nursing practice has offered a more extensive definition that emphasizes the active part of the nurse’s practice: “purposeful action utilized to create impactful change at the individual to societal level to address a moral injustice or health goal, often involving health policy and system change” (Mundie and Donelle, 2022, p.3610).
+Activities that demonstrate this definition include petitioning, protests, marches, publicity campaigns, and legal action, as well as educating communities, nurses, and patients individually or as members of coalitions in order to stimulate dialogue on health and social issues (Laverack, 2013; Mundie and Donelle, 2022).

-Weis and Schank (2017) developed an instrument assessing professional values, The Nurses Professional Values Scale-3 (NPVS-3).
-Activism, one of tool’s three dimensions is described as a nursing value that moves beyond the traditional patient-nurse dyad to emphasize “the social nature of the profession” (p.
+Weis and Schank (2017) developed an instrument for assessing professional values, the Nurses Professional Values Scale-3 (NPVS-3).
+Activism, one of the tool’s three dimensions, is described as a nursing value that moves beyond the traditional patient–nurse dyad to emphasize “the social nature of the profession” (p.
 402).
 It includes the profession’s role in shaping public policies, professional efforts to advance global health, reducing health inequalities, participating in nursing associations, and contributing to scientific research.
-Activism has been found in this tool, significantly related to professionalism and caring attributes.

-The assessment of professional values in nursing is central to professional development as well as to the maintenance of safe, high-quality care based on shared expectations and standards (Weis, 1995; Weis and Schank, 2017).
+Using this tool, activism has been found to be significantly related to professionalism and caring attributes.
+Likewise, the assessment of professional values in nursing is central to professional development and to the maintenance of safe, high-quality care based on shared expectations and standards (Weis, 1995; Weis and Schank, 2017).